Karel Řehka

-General Karel Řehka (born 1 February 1975 in Tišnov) is a Czech military leader who is the current Chief of the General Staff of the Military of the Czech Republic.
+Army general Karel Řehka (born 1 February 1975 in Tišnov) is a Czech military leader who is the current Chief of the General Staff of the Military of the Czech Republic.
 Between 2010 and 2014, he was the commander of the 601st Special Forces Group.
 After leaving the army, he was the director of the National Cyber and Information Security Agency (NÚKIB) from March 2020 to June 2022.

 Biography

 Between 1989 and 1993 he graduated from the Military Gymnasium in Opava, then between 1993 and 1997 he studied reconnaissance at the Ground Forces College in Vyškov.
 Before graduating, he completed a one-year officer course at the Royal Military Academy in Sandhurst in the United Kingdom in 1996 as a foreign cadet.

 After completing his studies in Vyškov, he was assigned to Prostějov's 6th Special Brigade as a group commander.
 In 1998, he was sent to the RANGER course in the United States, which he successfully completed in March 1999.
 In June 1999, he was sent to the Joint Guardian operation in the territory of the Yugoslav province of Kosovo with the 6th KFOR reconnaissance company as the commander of the reconnaissance detachment.

 After returning home, in summer of 2000, he was sent to the Military University of the Ground Forces in Vyškov, where he worked as a senior officer in the department of foreign relations (at the same time, he completed his master's degree remotely).

-In 2001, together with the inspector of flight instructors, he was entrusted with the task of creating a group of flight instructors at the 32nd base of the tactical air force in Náměšť nad Oslavou.
+In 2001 he was co-responsible for establishment of a group of joint terminal attack controllers at the 32nd base of the tactical air force in Náměšť nad Oslavou.
 He commanded this group from 2001 to 2002.
 Subsequently, he returned to Prostějov, where he served from October 2002 as company commander, later as the commander of center of 601st Special Forces Group.
 He served in this position until July 2006.
 In the meantime he completed a course on crisis management of state defense at the Military Academy in Brno in 2003.
 In 2004 he participated as deputy commander of a special forces contingent in Operation Enduring Freedom in Afghanistan.